What’s in a name? Here we offer explanations of various formal and informal place names used in Seward Park.

 Seward Park Audubon Center – the building on the front entrance circle was originally designated the Seward Park Inn by owner Catherine Redfield, who built the building in 1927 at her own expense and lived upstairs with her family while serving meals and snacks downstairs.
 It was often known as Ye Seward Park Inn to park visitors.
+(When printing was invented, the letter Y often substituted for the old Anglo-Saxon letter for the ‘th’ sound, which resembled Y. “Ye” still was pronounced “the” until modern times when people began pronouncing it “yee”.)
 The challenges of the Great Depression forced Catherine to relinquish her lease in 1943, and the building was used as a residence for park superintendent Paul V. Brown and later for maintenance foreman Fred Haskell in the 1950s-1960s.
 During the Arts in the Park program of the 1970s, it became known as the Music Annex, and rock concerts in the park and elsewhere including the first Bumbershoot Festival were organized from the building by Parks Department music specialists.
 Later the name became shortened to the Annex until the building was renovated and occupied by Audubon Washington following the signing of a 20 year lease with the city, now renewed, to create an environmental learning center.

-Seward Park Clay Studio – this building was originally separate men’s and women’s bathhouses that were built in 1927 to replace the 1918 wooden bathhouse.
-The building were joined in 1940.
-In 1969 the building was converted to the Seward Park Art Studio that offered a wide variety of art classes during the Arts in the Parks program.
-In 1986 the clay artists formed a self-supporting non-profit organization and in 2004 the name was changed to the Seward Park Clay Studio.
+Seward Park Clay Studio – this building was originally two separate men’s and women’s bathhouses that were built in 1927 to replace the 1918 wooden bathhouse.
+The buildings were joined in 1940.
+In 1969 the building was converted to the Seward Park Art Studio, which offered a wide variety of art classes during the Arts in the Parks program.
+In 1986 the clay artists formed a self-supporting non-profit organization and in 2004 the name of the buildiing was changed to the Seward Park Clay Studio.

-sqebeqsed Trail – sqebeqsed means nose or noses and is the Whulshootseed name for the peninsula, especially its northern point.
+sqebeqsed Trail – sqebeqsed means nose or noses or “it has a fat nose” and is the Lushootseed name for the peninsula, especially its northern point.
 FoSP received permission from the Duwamish Tribal Council to apply the name to the trail that runs from the north end to the south end of the peninsula.
-The trial encompasses not only the old service road or “Spine Trail” through the Magnificent Forest, but also continues south through the amphitheater to Picnic Shelter #2.
+The trail encompasses not only the old service road or “Spine Trail” through the Magnificent Forest, but also continues south through the amphitheater to Picnic Shelter #2.

 Windfall Trail – this trail takes its name from the numerous trees that fell in this area during the 2006 Hannukah Eve Windstorm.